sixeyed/docker-windows-workshop/setup.md

 You will be provided with a virtual machine which is already prepped for the lab.
 In this step you'll add your Docker ID and test the VM.

-> If you're **not** at a hosted workshop and you're just running through this yourself, you can create your own [lab VM](lab-vm.md).
-If you **are** at a workshop, you should already have the credentials for your own VM.
+> If you're **not** at a hosted workshop and you're just running through this yourself, you can create your own [lab VM](lab-vm.md) or just install [Docker for Windows](https://www.docker.com/docker-windows) on your own machine to follow along.

+> If you **are** at a workshop, you should already have the credentials for your own VM.

 ## Steps